slarse/slarse.github.io/content/pages/about.md

 ### About me
 Hello!
-My name is Simon, and I'm a software engineer with an MSc in Computer Science and Engineering from [Royal Technical Institute in Stockholm (KTH)](https://kth.se).
+My name is Simon, and I'm a software engineer with an MSc in Computer Science and Engineering from [KTH Royal Institute of Technology](https://kth.se).
 I'm enthusiastic about open-source development, and spend much of my free time working on [RepoBee](https://github.com/repobee/repobee).
 I also contribute to other projects, such as [Spork](https://github.com/KTH/spork) and [Spoon](https://github.com/inria/spoon).